mypiaware/virtual-radar-server-installation/README.md

 If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try the following steps below for [advanced users](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#advanced-users).

-The latest version of this VRS installation script was released on 2021-08-22.
-Any installation of VRS from this script prior to 2021-08-22 should be updated as soon as possible.
+Any installation of this VRS script prior to 2021-08-22 should be updated as soon as possible.
 Here are instructions to [perform an update](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#how-to-perform-an-update).

 The author of this VRS installation script has nothing to do with the creation, development or support of VRS.
 Please visit the VRS website and also consider donating towards this amazing project:  [www.virtualradarserver.co.uk](http://www.virtualradarserver.co.uk/ "Virtual Radar Server")